sebastian13/ansible-mdatp/README.md

-# Ansible Windows Defender ATP
+# Ansible Microsoft Defender ATP

 This role deploys Microsoft Defender for Endpoint.
 It is based on the official instruction [Deploy Microsoft Defender for Endpoint on Linux with Ansible](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/linux-install-with-ansible?view=o365-worldwide)

 ## Requirements

+1. Clone this repo to roles/mdatp
-1. Download the onboarding package from the Microsoft Defender portal, see [official instructions](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/linux-install-with-ansible?view=o365-worldwide#download-the-onboarding-package).
+2. Download the onboarding package from the Microsoft Defender portal, see [official instructions](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/linux-install-with-ansible?view=o365-worldwide#download-the-onboarding-package).
-2. Put the zip file, as it is, to `.\files`.
+3. Put the zip file, as it is, into `.\files`.

 ## Example Playbook